odoo/odoo/doc/reference/views.rst

     'retention' (default).
 Churn mode will start at 0% and accumulate over time whereas retention will start at 100% and decrease over time.

+- ``timeline`` (optional)
+    A string to describe the timeline.
+It should be either 'backward' or 'forward' (default).
+    Forward timeline will display data from date_start to date_stop, whereas backward timeline will display data from date_stop to date_start (when the date_start is in future / greater than date_stop).

 - ``interval`` (optional)
     A string to describe a time interval.
 It should be 'day', 'week', 'month'' (default) or 'year'.

 - ``measure`` (optional)
     A field that can be aggregated.
 This field will be used to compute the values for each cell.
-If not set, the cohort view will count the number of occurences.
+If not set, the cohort view will count the number of occurrences.

 Search
 ======